google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/service-workers.md

 `/example/sw.js`, then the service worker would only see `fetch` events for pages whose URL starts with `/example/` (i.e. `/example/page1/`, `/example/page2/`).

-Now you can check that a service worker is enabled by going to `chrome://inspect /#service-workers` and looking for your site.
+Now you can check that a service worker is enabled by going to `chrome://inspect/#service-workers` and looking for your site.

 ![Inspect service workers](imgs/sw-chrome-inspect.png)

-When service worker was first being implemented you could also view your service worker details through `chrome://serviceworker-internals`.
+When service worker was first being implemented, you could also view your service worker details through `chrome://serviceworker-internals`.
 This may still be useful, if for nothing more than learning about the life cycle of service workers, but don't be surprised if it gets replaced completely by